telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/overview.md

         )
         <script>
         $(function() {
-            // Notice that the Name() of the grid is used to get its client-side instance var grid = $("#grid").data("kendoGrid");
+            //Notice that the Name() of the Grid is used to get its client-side instance. var grid = $("#grid").data("kendoGrid");
         });
         </script>